 From employer-sponsored health insurance to retirement savings plans, an attractive benefits package can help you hire the best employees and ensure you retain them for many years to come.
-This can go a long way toward positioning your company to excel in the marketplace and securing your reputation as a stellar employer.
+These perks at work can go a long way toward positioning your company to excel in the marketplace and securing your reputation as a stellar employer.

-But as incredible as it may seem, many employees don’t take full advantage of all the benefit options their employer offers.
+But as incredible as it may seem, many employees don’t take full advantage of all the perks at work.

 So, what leads to this lack of participation?
 It’s likely a result of ineffective communication and education.
 Take these five steps to get everyone on board.